Skip to main content

 Description

-Eastern lubber grasshopper is surely the most distinctive grasshopper species found in the southeastern US.
+Eastern lubber grasshopper is the most distinctive grasshopper species found in the southeastern United States.
 Adults are colorful, but the color pattern varies.
-Often the adult eastern lubber is mostly yellow or tawny, with black on the distal portion of the antennae, on the pronotum, and on the abdominal segments.
+Often the adult of this species is mostly yellow or tawny, with black on the distal portion of the antennae, pronotum, and abdominal segments.
 The forewings extend two-thirds to three-fourths the length of the abdomen.
 The hind wings are short and incapable of providing lift for flight.
-The forewings tend to be pink or rose in color centrally whereas the hind wings are entirely rose in color.
-Darker forms of this species also exist, wherein the yellow color becomes the minor rather than the major color component, and in northern Florida a predominantly black form is sometimes found.
-Adults attain a large size, males measuring 43-55 mm in length and females often measuring 50-70 mm, sometimes 90 mm.
-Not only is this large, heavy-bodied grasshopper unable to fly, but is poor at leaping as well, so mostly it is observed walking.
-However, it is a good climber, and often climbs trees to feed on juvenile foliage at the tips of branches.
+The forewings tend to be pink or rose colored centrally, whereas the hind wings are entirely rose colored.
+Darker forms of this species also exist, wherein the yellow color becomes the minor rather than major color, and in northern Florida a predominantly black form is sometimes found.
+Adults attain a large size, males measuring at least 1.7–2.2 inches long and females often measuring 2–2.8 inches, sometimes 3.5 inches.
+Not only is this large, heavy-bodied grasshopper unable to fly, but it is poor at leaping as well, so mostly is observed walking.
+However, it is a good climber and often climbs trees to feed on new foliage at the tips of branches.

 Both sexes stridulate (make noise) by rubbing the forewing against the hind wing.
-When alarmed, lubbers will spread their wings, hiss, and secrete foul-smelling froth from their spiracles.
-They can expel a fine spray of toxic chemicals for a distance of 15 cm.
-The chemical discharge from the tracheal system is believed to be an anti-predator defense, and to consist of chemicals both synthesized and sequestered from the diet.
-The variation in toxins assimilated from the diet make it difficult for predators to adapt to the toxins (Chapman and Joern 1990).
+When alarmed, lubber grasshoppers spread their wings, hiss, and secrete foul-smelling froth from their spiracles (breathing tubes) (Whitman et al. 1991).
+They can spray toxic chemicals a distance of at least 0.6 inches.
+The chemicals discharged from spiracles are believed to be an anti-predator defense, and to consist of chemicals both synthesized and sequestered from their diet (Hatle and Spring 1998).
+The variation in these toxins make adaption to them difficult for predators (Chapman and Joern 1990).
 Many vertebrate, but not invertebrate, predators are affected (Jones et al. 1987, 1989; Whitman et al. 1992).
-Their bright color pattern is believed to be a warning to vertebrate predators that lubbers are not palatable.
-Their tendency to aggregate and to climb vegetation, especially at night, is a component of their defensive behavior.
+Their bright color pattern is believed to be a warning to vertebrate predators that lubber grasshoppers are not palatable.
+Their tendency to aggregate and climb vegetation, especially at night, is another defensive behavior.

 Eggs